zippkidd/100-days-of-code/r1-log.md

 ### R1D22
 Added content and some styling to the grid.
 Made a simple footer with fontawesome icons and styled them.

+### R1D23
+Worked on the header/intro of my portfolio.
+After some frustration, realized my background-clip property was returning to it's  default setting because of my shorthand background declaration further  down in the rule.